RaniaZaier/Gaussian16-simulations/README.md

 ## Contents

 * *data-{type}/*: reproducible data
-* *job.job : to submit a gaussion job
+* *slurm.job : to submit a gaussion job

 ## Description of the data